vampjaz/razer_blade_stealth_hackintosh/README.md

 - Apple Watch Unlock - something with the third party wifi card causes failure
 - Booting with OpenCore - there are stability issues

-**Not tested:**

-- Displayport output on the TB3 port
-- Shaving with it

 Much more detailed notes to follow...

 CPU